xvitaly/zswap-cli/assets/manpage.md

 # COMMAND-LINE OPTIONS

+#### \-\-config
+Get options from the configuration file instead of the cmdline.

 #### \-\-env
-Get options from environment variables instead of cmdline.
+Get options from the environment variables instead of the cmdline.

 #### \-\-stats
 Get statistics and current settings of ZSwap kernel module.